Cornell's Adult University, part of the School of Continuing Education and Summer Sessions, traces its history back to 1964.

 These words inspired Curtis S. Reis and Ernie Stern, both class of 1956, to propose a continuing education program for Cornell alumni that would feature "a unique blend of intellectual challenge, cultural stimulation, and family recreation in a friendly and familiar setting" -- and thus was born Cornell's Alumni University.

-The first CAU summer featured two one-week programs for adults and children 3 to 18, with seminars for adults led by Professors James McConkey, Allan Feldt, John Freccero, and L. Pearce Williams.
+The first CAU on-campus summer, held July 21–August 3, 1968, featured two one-week programs for adults and children 3 to 18, with seminars for adults led by Professors James McConkey, Allan Feldt, John Freccero, and L. Pearce Williams.

 Building upon the success of the summer courses, Cornell's Alumni University offered the first of its off-campus study tours on April 6–8, 1971.
 This "Mini Education-Vacation" featured a "weekend of inquiry and escape" at Split Rock Lodge in the Poconos.